SverreWisloff/TackingAssist/README.md

 In the center circle, course over ground is displayed in yellow.
 The green number is speed in knots.
 In addition, plot is displayed for historical speed changes.

+By pressing "Starb CL" og "Port CL"-button the wind direction can be defined on either starboard, or port close-hauled direction.

 -5 and +5 buttons can be used for adjusting the wind direction with 5 degree increments.

 The tack angle is defined to 90 degrees.